skubichrupki/cheatsheets/javascript.md

 Session Storage – in local storage data has no expiration time, data stored in session storage gets cleared when the page session ends.

+### status codes
+200: OK
+404: Not Found
+500: Internal Server Error
+And more: There are status codes for various scenarios, such as redirection (3xx), client errors (4xx), and server errors (5xx).